Aman-Meenia/Aman-Meenia/README.md

 ###

 <p align="left">My name is Aman Meenia.
-I have completed a Bachelor's degree in Computer Science Engineering from the Government College of Engineering and Technology in Jammu, with a CGPA of 8.5.</p>
+I have completed a Bachelor's degree in Computer Science Engineering from the Government College of Engineering and Technology Jammu, with a CGPA of 8.5.</p>

 ###